 Breathe easy, arid-land dweller.
-You can grow some absolutely wonderful plants that are as tough as you are, and they’re not simply limited to cacti.
+You can grow some absolutely wonderful drought tolerant plants that are as tough as you are, and they’re not simply limited to cacti.

 You just need to remember the one big secret to success, and thankfully, it’s an easy one: grow plants native to dry areas.
 In the Northern Hemisphere, native typically means plants found in places like glade, prairie, desert, or cliff-side habitats.

 The following list is comprised entirely of plants native to the dry, rocky areas of the United States.
 They have spent the entirety of their existence growing in and adapting to arid landscapes without a gardener to care for them, so they are tough and once established, virtually maintenance free.

 Why spend your summer playing nursemaid — and paying the water bill — for struggling, non-native plants?
 These gorgeous blooms will grace you with their presence for minimal effort.
 Dream through this list of perennials, and sit back with a glass of icy tea under your patio umbrella.
 Summer just got a little more chill.

 There are many, many domesticated varieties of the popular coneflower (Echinacea purpurea, Echinacea simulata, Echinacea pallida, and others), but the original native varieties are just as worthy of attention.
 Doubly so in my book, for their incredible drought tolerance.
 Their graceful blossoms rise high above a tidy set of basal leaves, giving the impression they are serenely surveying the surrounding countryside.